Workplace Burnout:

 Understanding It and Recovering Effectively

 Workplace burnout is a growing issue that affects millions of employees worldwide.
-It’s more than just feeling tired or overwhelmed—it’s a state of chronic physical, emotional, and mental exhaustion caused by prolonged stress at work.
+It’s more than just feeling tired or overwhelmed.
+It’s a state of chronic physical, emotional, and mental exhaustion caused by prolonged stress at work.
 Left unchecked, burnout can impact your overall well-being, job performance, and personal relationships.
 Understanding the causes, recognizing the symptoms, and taking proactive steps to recover are essential for reclaiming your energy and motivation.

 What is Workplace Burnout?